-We’ve reused the prow plugin code and configuration code; so its mostly a case of switching imports of
+We’ve reused the Prow plugin code and configuration code as the basis for Lighthouse; so its mostly a case of switching imports of

-All the prow plugin related code lives in the pkg/prow tree of packages.
-Mostly all we’ve done is switch to using jenkins-x/go-scm and switch out the current prow agents and instead use a single
+All the Prow-descended plugin related code lives in the pkg/plugins tree of packages.
+Mostly all we’ve done is switch to using jenkins-x/go-scm and switch out the current Prow agents and instead use a single

-tekton agent using the PlumberClient to trigger pipelines.
+tekton agent using the PipelineLauncher to trigger pipelines.

 The following environment variables are used: